 He was elected as a fellow of the IEEE in 2010 and is a recipient of the IEEE Technical Achievement Award.
-He is the director of the NVIDIA CUDA Center of Excellence at UMD and serves as the chair of the IEEE Visualization and Graphics Technical Committee.
+He is the director of the NVIDIA CUDA Center of Excellence at UMD and serves as a Director of the IEEE Visualization and Graphics Technical Committee.

 Varshney received a B. Tech. in computer science from the Indian Institute of Technology, Delhi in 1989 and an M.S. and doctorate in computer science from the University of North Carolina at Chapel Hill in 1991 and 1994.